mnit-rtmc/iris/docs/step_by_step.md

     - Press the `Create` button
     - The new DMS Action should appear in the table
     - Select the `deployed` phase for the DMS action
-    - Click on the `Quick Message` column in the DMS Action just created
+    - Click on the `Message Pattern` column in the DMS Action just created
-    - Specify the name of an existing [quick message] to send to the sign
+    - Specify the name of an existing [message pattern] to send to the sign
     - Repeat the above DMS Actions steps as many times as desired to send a message to additional sign groups
  6. Activate the messages on the signs